wenckerm1lder/Rgstry-roof/README.md

 This same variable is used for acquiring the version information on local as well, however we are using configuration information provided by `Docker Engine`.

 Docker Images should have been build by using this variable, so the information is correct.

-## Upstream checker

-CinCan Registry has feature to check available new versions for tool, if this feature is just configured for selected tool.

-This is based on looking for latest available release, tag-release, commit or other means of providing version information in original sources.